tomi-vanek/openapi-routing/README.md

 - `/meta/schema.yaml` - provides schema in YAML format
 - `/meta/schema.json` - provides schema in JSON format
-- `/meta/info` - basic information about the service - extracted from the schema
 - `/meta/health` - health check for simpler deployment to cloud environment
+- `/meta/info` - basic information about the service - extracted from the OpenAPI schema
-- `/meta/routing` - routing rules
+- `/meta/routing` - routing rules used for request handling

+## User interface

+Very useful fearure for a microservice is web user interface generated form the OpenAPI schema.
+User interface can serve as human-readable documentation, as experimenting tool for developers or as a tool for testers.

+Adding UI to your microservice is simple:
+1. Create directory with name `ui` in root of the microservice
+1. Download the newest release of Swagger UI from page https://github.com/swagger-api/swagger-ui/releases
+1. Unzip the code, and copy hte content of the directory `release` into the directory `ui` in your project
+1. Edit the file `/ui/index.html`:
+  - Change the schema URL to `"/meta/schema.yaml"`:

+    ``` JavaScript
+    const ui = SwaggerUIBundle({
+      url: "/meta/schema.yaml",
+    ```

+  - Optional: change the configuration of the UI application.
+I usually add following lines to the SwaggerUIBundle configuration object:

+    ``` JavaScript
+    const ui = SwaggerUIBundle({

+        ...

+        // custom configuration:
+        tryItOutEnabled: true,
+        jsonEditor: true,
+        showRequestHeaders: true,
+        defaultModelExpandDepth: 5,
+        defaultModelsExpandDepth: 5,
+        defaultModelRendering: "model",
+        displayRequestDuration: true,
+        docExpansion: "list",
+    };
+    ```

+  - Optional: change the look & feel of the application - select a theme from https://ostranme.github.io/swagger-ui-themes/
+  - Optional: change the logo, favicon, title in HTML, change fonts and colors with CSS, ... (the visual aesthetic is very important)

 ## Roadmap

-Ideas for enhancements in future releases of `openapi-routing`
+Ideas for enhancements in future releases of `openapi-routing`:

+* Configuration
+* Compatibility with Express framework
 * Plugable architecture for simple integration and for extensions --> processing cascade
-* Swagger UI
+* Headers for secure responses
 * Code generator for initial structure of handlers and Dockerfile for simple deployment
-* Headers for secure responses

 ## Credits